Academic Advising/Academic Support Services

 Florida State University and the Center for Academic Retention and Enhancement (CARE) are committed to recruiting, retaining, and graduating economically and educationally disadvantaged students who have the potential to do college level work.

-CARE is designed to provide first-time-in-college students from socially and/or economically disadvantaged backgrounds with services such as a limited number of exclusive, full-credit Liberal Studies courses, academic advising, financial aid advising, a tutorial lab, learning skills workshops, and cultural enrichment activities.
-The Center promotes a caring environment for students to discuss their academic, personal, and/or social concerns with a friendly, supportive staff.
+CARE is designed to provide first-time-in-college students from socially and/or economically disadvantaged backgrounds with services such as a limited number of exclusive, full-credit Liberal Studies courses, academic advising, college life coaching, financial aid and literacy advising, academic tutoring, a computer lab, learning skills workshops, graduate school preparation, and cultural enrichment activities.
+The Center promotes a caring environment for students to discuss their academic, personal, and/or social concerns with friendly, supportive staff.

 College Reach Out Program (CROP) is a state-funded program established to identify, motivate, and prepare disadvantaged middle and high school students to pursue post-secondary education.
 Through supplemental academic assistance, enrichment activities, educational field trips, and college tours, CROP prepares students for the rigors of a college education.